 Pumpkin pie and I?
 There's a little something going on between us now.

-Is this Cook's Illustrated Recipe Better than Libby's Recipe from the Can
+Why the Cook's Illustrated Pumpkin Pie Recipe is Better than Libby's Recipe from the Can

 Of course the standard super easy recipe on the back of the can of pumpkin puree works.
 As in, you end up with something that looks and tastes like pumpkin pie.
 However, the Cook's Illustrated recipe is definitively better.
 And if you're going to the effort of baking a pumpkin pie from scratch, why not take just these few extra steps and make it truly great?
 Here's how and why this recipe is better: